 A study by Deloitte found 61 percent of executives report challenges in moving their organizations toward external self-directed learning.
 Support self-directed learning by giving your employees the freedom to explore what interests them.
 Encourage your team to take the time to learn and reward employees by recognizing those who make it a priority.
 Whether its acknowledgment from management or tangible rewards like gift cards, come up with creative ways to show support for those who intentionally grow their skills.
 Ultimately, the goal is for learners to take ownership of their own development and become independent learners.

 Lifelong learning is useless if the information that’s presented is inaccurate.
 Be realistic about the shelf life of your content.
 Best practices, processes, tools, and skills change constantly, so it’s important to update the content in your LMS regularly.
 Courses offered a year ago may no longer be relevant or accurate.
 Offer a library of internal and external content learners find useful.
 Employees may prefer to consume information differently so diversify the types of content offered.
 Above all, focus on content that’s relevant to your industry, organizational goals, and people.

 Microlearning involves delivering concise, context-sensitive training that is broken up into bite-sized pieces for easier consumption.
-According to a study by Software Advice, 58% of employees would be more likely to use their company’s online learning tools if the content was broken up into multiple, shorter lessons.
+LinkedIn recently reported that the number one challenge for talent development is getting employees to make time for learning.
 Employees want to learn but making time for a 2-hour course is much more difficult than making time for a 5-10-minute specific piece of learning.
 Microlearning allows you to deliver easily digestible content to your learners without removing them from their work for too long.
 If categorized and tagged correctly, it also makes it easier for them to find the specific topic they’re looking for.